-Several measures that were previously excluded from the energy savings calculations have been characterized for this report, including whole building air sealing, duct sizing/optimization, and freezers.
-GoGreen Home has 58 eligible energy efficiency measures, and 48 of these measures have been installed on at least one project.
-Deemed energy savings have been characterized for 33 out of the 48 installed measure types.
-In total, 99% of all measures installed through the program (4,626 out of the total 4,668 installed measure types) are currently reflected in this report.
+GoGreen Home has 58 eligible energy efficiency measures, and 52 of these measures have been installed on at least one project.
+Deemed energy savings have been characterized for 33 out of the 52 installed measure types, and these 33 measure types comprise the majority of measures actually installed through the program to date.
+In total, 99% of all measures installed through the program (5,825 out of the total 5,901 installed measure types) are currently reflected in this report.
 Measures will continue to be added to the deemed estimates as they are installed more frequently and as additional deemed measure characterizations become available.

-The 15 measure types that were installed on at least one GoGreen Home project but were not characterized for deemed estimates in this report were excluded for the following reasons:
+The 19 measure types that were installed on at least one GoGreen Home project but were not characterized for deemed estimates in this report were excluded for the following reasons:

-- Seldomly installed measures (12 measure types, 22 projects) These measure types were utilized on very few projects.
-Many of these measures, such as window film, were only installed once during the reporting period. - MERV air filter upgrade (8 projects) No known deemed measure characterization is available.
-This measure may be added to a future version of the report, pending additional means to characterize this measure. - Tankless on-demand electric water heater (7 projects) No known deemed measure characterization is available for California.
-This measure may be added to a future version of this report, pending conversion from another state's technical reference manual or additional means to characterize this measure. - Other measures qualifying through IOU, REN or CCA programs (5 projects) Borrowers may include measures in their projects that are not on the GoGreen Home eligible measure list so long as they qualify for an IOU, REN or CCA energy efficiency or demand response program.
-However, these measures vary each time they are enrolled and thus are unable to be evaluated for energy savings estimates.
+- Seldom-installed measures (16 measure types, 44 projects) These measure types were utilized on very few projects.
+Many of these measures, such as window film, were only installed once during the reporting period. - MERV air filter upgrade (18 projects) No known deemed measure characterization is available.
+This measure may be added to a future version of the report pending additional means to characterize this measure. - Tankless on-demand electric water heater (7 projects) No known deemed measure characterization is available for California.
+This measure may be added to a future version of this report pending conversion from another state's technical reference manual or additional means to characterize this measure. - Other measures qualifying through IOU, REN or CCA programs (10 projects) Borrowers may include measures in their projects that are not on the GoGreen Home eligible measure list provided the measure qualifies for an IOU, REN or CCA energy efficiency or demand response program.
+However, these measures vary each time they are enrolled and thus cannot be evaluated for energy savings estimates.